Peter (aka Goose) & Sandra Kies

 By the end of 1999, Bridgette had a commercial helicopter pilot’s license and was certified by the CASA (Civil Aviation Safety Authority) that she was Australia’s Youngest Female Commercial Helicopter Pilot – at 18 years of age.

 Bridgette’s strong will has lead her away from the family business from time to time and she has found herself in a few different roles!
 Bridgette was also the first female helicopter Air Attack pilot for the Victorian DSE (being air attack to one of the Erickson Sky Cranes) as well as the first female helicopter air attack pilot for the SA CFS.
 She has also flown in the Northern Territory in places like Kakadu, Katherine, Borroloola and Nhulunbuy.

-Bridgette has the following endorsements and experience: the R22 and Bell 206 Series, R44 and AS350 and specialises in low level, sling operations and enjoys remote desert work.
+Bridgette has the following endorsements and experience: the R22 and Bell 206 Series, R44 and AS350, is rated in low level and sling operations but enjoys remote desert work.

 Francois ‘Frankie’ Eksteen grew up in New Zealand watching top dressing planes working on his family farm, dreaming that one day that would be him.
 He took a trial flight in a helicopter at 16 and decided when he finished school he would pursue a career in helicopters instead.